shaunwest/engine-v2/lexicon.md

 frameSequence
 -------------
-An array of related frames
+An array of frames in sequential order

 gameAnimation
 -------------